FrancisVila/MFT_convert/content/en/docs/SecureTransport/Security_Guide/c_secgd_config_intro/security_policies.md

 ### Redirect validation

-For additional protection against Open Redirect vulnerabilities, you can configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to allow redirection only to a specified list of domains.
+For additional protection against Open Redirect vulnerabilities, you can configure {{< SecureTransport/componentshortname  >}} to allow redirection only to a specified list of domains.
 To enable this feature, specify the domains that you consider trusted in the `Http.RedirectWhiteList` option.
 You can either list them explicitly or use a regular expression.
 Adding a domain to the whitelist results in redirects to this domain and its sub-domains being allowed.
 The default value of the option is `(^/)`, meaning all domains starting with / are allowed.
 Redirects to domains that are not whitelisted will be rejected with a 403 error message.

 ### Host header validation

 Host is a mandatory request header that specifies the domain name of the server to which the request is being sent.
-To mitigate Host header injection attacks, you can configure <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to check the Host header against a whitelist of permitted domains and reject any requests for unrecognized hosts.
+To mitigate Host header injection attacks, you can configure {{< SecureTransport/componentshortname  >}} to check the Host header against a whitelist of permitted domains and reject any requests for unrecognized hosts.
 To enable this feature, specify a list of acceptable Host header values in the following configuration options:

 -   `Webservices.Admin.Host.Whitelist` - list of acceptable Host header values for Admin web services.
 -   `Webservices.Public.Host.Whitelist` - list of acceptable Host header values for Public web services.